All 20 remaining living hostages released by Hamas, 1,900 prisoners freed by Israel in Gaza ceasefire

 Buses carrying dozens of freed Palestinian prisoners, meanwhile, arrived in the West Bank city of Ramallah and in the Gaza Strip, the Hamas-run Prisoners Office said.
 Israel is freeing more than 1,900 prisoners as part of the ceasefire deal.

-The 20 hostages, all men, arrived back Israel, where they will reunite with their families and undergo medical checks.
+The 20 hostages, all men, arrived back in Israel, where they will reunite with their families and undergo medical checks.
 The bodies of the remaining 28 dead hostages are also expected to be handed over as part of the deal, although the exact timing remained unclear.

 While major questions remain about the future of Hamas and Gaza, the exchange of hostages and prisoners raised hopes for ending the deadliest war ever between Israel and the militant group.